You can help as a proctor

 A proctor’s primarily responsibility is to work with test administrators to make sure that everything is done in a fair and uniform way.

 Proctors need to be at least 18 years old.
 Because public school students cannot be proctors, high school students aren’t eligible even if they are 18.
-In many case, proctors are relatives (parents, grandparents, aunts, uncles) of children who attend the school or adults who teach at the school.
+In many cases, proctors are relatives (parents, grandparents, aunts, uncles) of children who attend the school or adults who teach at the school.
 When that is the case, people don’t serve as proctors in classes where they have relatives.
-At some schools, churches and community organizations regularly supply proctors.